Can I get broadband and mobile in the same bundle?

 Which networks do the mobile providers use?

 EE, Vodafone, O2 and Three all run their own mobile networks.
-They provide their own services to the public and also lease their infrastructure to the UK's growing number of MVNOs.
+They provide services to the public and also lease their infrastructure to the UK's growing number of MVNOs.

 Here's a summary of the networks the main virtual mobile providers run on: